alandmoore/pystump/README.rst

 What is it?
 ===========

 PyStump is a web service for displaying announcement slides, such as for a digital signage kiosk.
-PyStump is designed to be updated and edited all in a browser.
+PyStump is designed to be updated, edited, and managed entirely in the browser.

 Some interesting features include: